JozefStodulski/Markright/README.md

 # Markright
+HTML word processo

+## Rich
-HTML word processor with hierarchy-management and automatic styling
+- All the capabillity of the web platformr with hierarchy-management and automatic styling
+## Portable
+- Read and write with any Browser, OS, or hardware
+## Legible
+- A semantic document that scales to any screen
+## Accessable
+- A semantic document a machine can read

-## TODO
+### TODO
 - Bullet points

 - Save & Open